Shreerag01/amfoss-tasks/task-08/README.md

 # TASK-08

-This was a pretty simple task.
-I created the website similar to the demo provided and I have attached the screenshot of my website.
+Since I had previous experience with web development, I found this task to be quite simple.
+I have attached the screen recording of my website.

 ### _SCREEN RECORDING_